Professional staff applicants

 If your interview is in person, you can bring along whānau (family) or other support people.
 Advise the hiring manager if you intend to do this.

 Any expenses involved in bringing support persons to an interview are your responsibility.

 Further information on the conduct of a whānau support interview should be discussed with the hiring manager.

 Secondary or follow up interview(s) may also be conducted to further explore information gained during the interview, assessment and reference-checking processes.

 The selection decision

-If you are the successful candidate you will be contacted by telephone.
-From there we will go through a pre-employment verification process before you are send a formal written offer of employment.
+If you are the successful candidate you will be contacted by phone.
+From there we will go through a pre-employment verification process before you are sent a formal written offer of employment.

-Unsuccessful interviewed candidates will be contacted by telephone and by email or letter.
+Unsuccessful interviewed candidates will be contacted by phone and by email.

 How long it takes